Mathématique: Chapter 64

 “You sound skeptical.”
 Carter looked at him invitingly.

-“Welllllllll,” Sheppard said, “it makes sense to me that he’d think that.
+“Welllllllll,” Sheppard said, “it makes sense to me he’d think that.
 It’s very cryptographer-y of him.
 They love that stuff.
 And he might not be wrong.”

 “Spit it out, colonel,” Landry growled at Sheppard.

-Landry nodded at Mitchell, motioning for him to continue.
+Landry motioned for Mitchell to continue.

 “All houses?”
 Young asked grimly.
 “Or just Sixth?”